 Questions you may like to ask

-Only the person with cancer can feel how much pain they are in.
+Only the person with cancer can know how much pain they feel.
 If you have been using a pain scale together, this can help you both communicate about the need for extra doses.
 The person with cancer may be experiencing breakthrough pain and may need a top-up dose.
 If this occurs regularly, they should see their doctor again for advice on managing it.

 If you're still worried the person with cancer is taking or wanting to take too much medicine, talk with their doctor about the dose they can safely have and other ways to help manage the pain.